 You’re also bringing insects and their eggs into the house or gardening shed.
 Which you don’t want on your baby seedlings or flying and crawling about your living room (which is where I seed start).

 Here are your solutions:

 For warm weather crops your soil must be at least 60 degrees Fahrenheit or warmer for the seeds to germinate.
 General rule of thumb is between 60 to 70 degrees, though your hot peppers may need to be 75+ for best germination rates.

 You can use a soil thermometer or go by the average temperature in your home.
 I don’t use seedling mats or hot pads and the temperature in our living room is usually 65 to 75 degrees (cooler in early morning before the fire is built back up) and I haven’t had an ounce of problem getting my seeds to germinate.

 I have in depth lessons covering seed starting, containers, hardening off and transplanting in The Pioneering Today Academy.

 If your plants are leggy, they’re not receiving enough light.

 For most people, especially if you live in a northern climate, a sunny windowsill will not provide enough hours of daylight for your plants.
 You’ll need 6 to 8 hours of direct sunlight for plants a day.

 If you’re using artificial light, which is what I do, then you’ll need 16 to 18 hours of artificial light (under your grow light).
 I turn mine on when I get up, first thing in the morning, and off when I go to bed.
-I’ve had this same grow light for four years, including the same bulbs click here –> to see my gardening/growing items
+I’ve had this same grow light for six years, including the same bulbs click here –>my favorite growlight

 If you’re plants are leggy, they’re straining for more light and you need to deliver it as soon as possible to avoid week stemmed plants that will/can break when put outdoors.